goatcorp/dalamud-docs/docs/plugin-development/technical-considerations.md

 - Plugins may collect additional non-essential information for telemetry, analytics, or statistical purposes, provided the user is given a chance to review what data is being collected and for what purpose.
-  - Users must opt in to additional telemetry collection, but this may be done as part of a "welcome to this plugin" experience forcing an explicit choice, or via a global Dalamud setting.
+  - Users must explicitly opt in to additional telemetry collection, but this may be done as part of a config option or a welcome wizard that forces a choice.
   - Additional data collection must be done for the public interest.
 That is, the extra information should go back to improvement of the plugin, provide the public with statistics or dashboards, or otherwise improve or augment